Tanmayee04/anomaly-detection-ml/README.md

-# anomaly-detection-ml
-ML models to detect anomalies in IoT sensor data using Python and scikit-learn

 # Anomaly Detection in IoT Sensor Data

 This project implements machine learning models to detect anomalies in IoT sensor datasets.
 The models were built using Python, Pandas, NumPy, and scikit-learn.